11 Things I Still Buy In Plastic

 While I would love to learn how to make tempeh and tofu by myself, at this stage, I still buy them from the shop.

-When I was living in Denmark and Spain, I found tofu and tempeh in glass jars, which was awesome, because 1) they were plastic-free, and 2) I was reusing the jars afterward.
+When I was living in Denmark and Spain, I found tofu and tempeh in glass jars, which was awesome, because it was plastic-free, and I was reusing the jars afterward.

 But it isn’t that common to find those foods plastic-free, and now I purchase them in plastic packaging.